Uploading Data from CSV Files - Console Mode

 To view the data that you have uploaded,

-- Click on the corresponding Database name under My Databases.
+- Click on the corresponding Workspace name under My Workspace.

 - Click on the corresponding table at the Left to open the table and view the uploaded data.